johnpmyers/hello-world/README.md

 # hello-world
-first repo via the tutorial
+first repo
+Really just a collection of crap!
+I really need to understand structure.